EivindStensrud/ScandiFish/README.md

 30 non-unique sequences

-53 different species sharesequenceences with other species
+53 different species share sequences with other species

 Marks: